 Scientific equipment means equipment intended for the sole purpose of scientific research, teaching or experimentation, including programmatic instruments, apparatus and machines.

-Why do infrastructure projects take so long/cost so much?
+Why do infrastructure projects take so long and cost so much?

 Construction is complicated and no two projects are exactly the same.
 Each project must be carefully scoped and planned, and must go through design, construction, and closeout phases in sequence so that the work proceeds as smoothly as possible.
-Established procedures are followed and deliverables are developed throughout each phase and during acquisition of design and construction services in accordance with Lab requirements and federal rules and regulations to ensure fairness, quality, and safety of the work being performed.
+Established procedures are followed and deliverables are developed throughout each phase and during acquisition of design and construction services in accordance with Lab requirements and federal rules and regulations to ensure quality and safety of the work being performed.
 Regular meetings are held throughout the planning, design, and construction phases to make project decisions and to keep stakeholders informed.
-All of this requires an appropriate level of engagement by a project management team supplied by PIMD, and from support functions supplied by Facilities, ES&H, and other organizations at the Lab.
+All of this requires an appropriate level of engagement by a project management team, and from support functions supplied by Facilities, ES&H, and other organizations at the Lab.

-In addition, the construction industry as a whole is still experiencing unprecedented shortages in materials, equipment, and labor that is causing longer lead times and higher prices than what may be expected.
+In addition, the construction industry as a whole continues to experience shortages in materials, equipment, and labor that is causing longer lead times and higher prices than what may be expected.
 This makes it especially important to plan for the work as early as possible.

 Can the institution pay for the infrastructure modifications needed to prepare the space for my equipment installation?